deadmanssnitch/kafka/README.md

 as well as a set of bindings to [librdkafka](https://github.com/edenhill/librdkafka) to build specialized integrations.

+## :rotating_light: Project Status: Alpha :rotating_light:

+This project is currently of ALPHA quality.
+The APIs are still in flux and changes will happen that may break your application.
+There are also probably a number of subtle (and not so subtle) bugs.
+Since this relies heavily on binding to librdkafka through FFI there are probably code paths which will cause segfaults or memory corruption.

+You (yes you!) can make a difference and help make this project better.
+Test against your application and traffic, implement missing functions (see `rake ffi:missing`), work with the API and make suggestions for improvements.
+All help is wanted and appreciated.

 ## Installation

 Add this line to your application's Gemfile: